gwastro/pycbc/docs/workflow/pygrb.rst

     If you are unfamiliar with pycbc workflows, look through these files.

-* pyGRB.ini contains options that are used when running the pycbc.workflow parts of the workflow
+* pygrb.ini contains options that are used when running the pycbc.workflow parts of the workflow

-The pyGRB.ini example is set up to run on S6 data and analysing only H1 and L1.
+The pygrb.ini example is set up to run on S6 data and analysing only H1 and L1.

 If you want to run in this default configuration please jump down to :ref:`pygrbgenerate`.